I’ve lived in three regions of the US and am happy that I ended up in my favorite.

-After college I moved to Philadelphia to go to graduate school at the University of Pennsylvania, where I created and taught the English Department’s first undergraduate classes in fantasy and science fiction.
-After earning my M.A. in English I flirted briefly with corporate life and then became a freelance writer.
-I’ve been a fulltime freelancer ever since.
+My early life was spent in the Midwest.
+I grew up in Fort Wayne and earned a B.A. in English from Indiana University.
+I moved East to get my M.A. at the University of Pennsylvania, where I created and taught the first undergraduate classes in fantasy and science fiction.
+A few years later I became a freelance writer, and I’ve been a full-time freelancer ever since.